natalie-ga/inner_mirror_agent/README.md

    ```
    ***How to get your YouTube API Key***
    1. Go to the [Google Cloud Console – Credentials](https://console.cloud.google.com/apis/credentials)
-   2. Make sure you’re in the project where you enabled the YouTube Data API v3
+   2. Make sure you're in the project where you enabled the YouTube Data API v3
    3. Click on the "+ Create Credentials" button
    4. Select "API key"
    5. The key will be created immediately – copy it